 My name is Phạm Minh Đức.
 I go by both Duc and Minh Duc, and use he/him pronouns.
 I was born and raised in Ho Chi Minh City, Vietnam.
 I received a B.A. in Psychology from Hamilton College (2021), a M.S. in Social Psychology from UConn (2023), and Ph.D. in Social Psychology from UConn (2025).
 I primarily worked with Drs.
 Kim Chaney and Alexandra Garr-Schultz during my Ph.D.
 I am currently a postdoctoral fellow working with Dr. Riana Elyse Anderson at the EMBRace Lab/Columbia School of Social Work.
+I am also an incoming Editorial Fellow for the Journal of Social Issues.

 I am a social psychologist who studies oppression, activism, and intraminority solidarity through a critical lens.
 My research draws from different critical frameworks such as abolition and critical race.
 In addition, I practice diverse mixed methods, prioritize marginalized perspectives, and seek to advance equity and liberation of all peoples.
 I also organize with multiple decolonial collectives on various fronts, in and outside of academia.